Mercedes, Racing Point sharpen focus on Red Bull, Ferrari F1 fortunes

 On a circuit that negates straight-line defincies, Ferrari could at least point to progress from the Austrian double header - although they too still trailed Mercedes by a huge margin over a single lap.

-"It's muchy better than the previous weekend," said Vettel, who heads Charles Leclerc on the third row.
+"It's much better than the previous weekend," said Vettel, who heads Charles Leclerc on the third row.

 "We have for the first time both cars in Q3.
 We know that Austria didn't really suit us, we lose a lot of time in the straights.
 Here there is a lot more corners to make up with.
 The car felt better balanced as well so we are much closer compared to the people around us [than was the case] - Racing Point, Red Bull, even McLaren.

-"So that's psioitve and we need to make sure we keep that up."
+"So that's positive and we need to make sure we keep that up."

 Leclerc, knocked out in Q2 in the wet in Austria last week, added: "It feels a bit better.
 Fifth and sixth and I think our race pace is a bit stronger than our qualu pace so hopefully we can score some good points for the team."